hackolade/docs/Studio/Teamcollaboration.md

 &nbsp;

 Sometimes, it may be a good idea, if working on the model for a new release, to Save As the current model to a new version by giving the model file a new name, for example by appending a version number at the end of the file name.

+&nbsp;

+The Workgroup Edition, on the other hand, fully integrates with the Git workflow, and has a powerful interactive screen to resolve conflict and merge branches.